 Taking over the Junction Hotel in Newport, one of those venues with a chequered past best described as colourful, they undertook a complete overhaul, turning one side into a beer hall, the other into a wine room.
 And, while the latter is rather lovely, complete with a curated list of boutique wines, tasty morsels and impressive murals, it’s the former you want to know about.
 Put it this way, if you live in Melbourne’s inner west, love craft beer and were feeling hard done by, suffer no more – the Junction is the answer to your prayers.

-Reinvented as a bright and breezy venue with art lining the walls, tall wooden benches built by one of the owners' dads, a tap lineup that goes no more mainstream than Little Creatures Pale, a growing (predominantly Aussie) bottle list, beer food done with a simple panache, and a good-sized beer garden at the rear, it’s good enough to warrant a trip by those to whom the west is foreign, uncharted territory.
+Reinvented as a bright and breezy venue with art lining the walls, tall wooden benches built by one of the owners' dads, a 16-strong all craft tap lineup that goes no more mainstream than Little Creatures Pale, a growing (predominantly Aussie) bottle list, beer food done with a simple panache, and a good-sized beer garden at the rear, it’s good enough to warrant a trip by those to whom the west is foreign, uncharted territory.
 What’s more, they’ve got one mother of a pizza oven they imported from Italy that rises like a diplodocus' hump on one side of the kitchen.

 The venue was enhanced further still in the summer of 2012/13 with the opening of Grindlay, a new bar in the freshly painted old band room out the back.
 It means room for four more taps, some beautiful long dining tables and heaps of comfy couches so more space not just for regular punters but also for large bookings and functions too.

 Regularly featured brewers

 Little Creatures (WA)

 298 Beach RoadRead more →